joannapuno/joannapuno/README.md

 👋 Hi, I'm Joanna!

-💻 I am a Front End Developer at Helcim!
+💻 I am a Front-end focused Software Developer at Helcim!

 🌱 I graduated as a visual designer but fell in love with code ♥️